 We’ve waited a few days for the dust to settle before writing our official response and thoughts on the update.

 So, why the chaos?

-Facebook recently announced 3 big changes coming to Messenger in January 2020.
+Facebook recently announced 3 big changes that are now in effect (as of March 4th, 2020).

 - The removal of the 24 hour + 1 rule.
 It’s now just 24 hours.